 Prof. Chih-Chang (C.C.)
 Chu received his PhD in chemistry from the Florida State University, USA, and joined Cornell as an assistant professor in Aug.
 1978.
 He is the first recipient of the Rebecca Q. Morgan ’60 endowed chair professor in Jan.
 2009 at Cornell University, New York, USA, and retired as the Rebecca Q. Morgan ’60 Professor Emeritus in Jan.
 2021.
-Chu is the recipient of the State University of New York Chancellor’s Award for Excellence in Scholarship and Creative Activities in May, 2009.
+Chu is selected by the International Association of Advanced Materials (IAAM) as the year of "Scientist Medal" award in 2023.
+Chu is also the recipient of the State University of New York Chancellor’s Award for Excellence in Scholarship and Creative Activities in May, 2009.
 Chu was inducted into the fellow of International Association of Advanced Materials (IAAM) March 2022, the American Academy of Inventors in 2019, and the College of Fellow of the American Institute of Medical and Biological Engineering in Washington, DC in 2014.
 Chu received the Golden Eagle award as outstanding alumnus from his alma mater, Tamkang University, Taiwan in 2018.
 Chu is also the Honorary Professor at the Hong Kong Baptist University since 2019, and the Hong Kong Polytechnic University since 2020.
 Chu is also the distinguished guest professor of Chang-Chun Institute of Applied Chemistry, Chinese Academy of Science in Chang-Chun, Ji-Lin, and the Xi’An Jiao-Tong University, Xi’An, China.
 Chu also served on the Scientific Advisory Committee of the Center for Chinese herbal Medicine Drug Development in Hong Kong since 2021, the Biology/Medicine Panel of the Hong Kong Research Grant Council from 2010 - 2013, and was a member of the Hong Kong Research Grant Council Collaborative Research Fund Committee.
 Prof. Chu is in the editorial board of 7 journals.
 He has published 221 referred research papers (h-index:65; citation: 13,406), 3 books, a recipient of 85 US and international patents (32 US and 53 International) and 30 pending.

 Group Website: http://www.chu.human.cornell.edu/